 The ypbind daemon remembers the name of the YP server.
-When a client boots, ypbind broadcasts a request to the Ethernet wire asking for the name of the YP server.
+When a client boots, ypbind broadcasts a request to the Ethernet wire asking for the name of a YP server.

 Similarly, ypbind broadcasts a request for the name of a new YP server if the old server has gone off the network for any reason.
+If ypbind is run with the -S security option, no requests are broadcast.
+Only directed requests to the specified list of servers are issued.
 The ypwhich command gives the name of the server that the ypbind daemon currently points to.